Ferlab-Ste-Justine/etcd-backup/README.md

 This is an utility to backup the state of an etcd cluster in an s3 store and restore the etcd state from a snapshot.

 Backups can be done remotely as it relies on the etcd snapshot api.
-Restores, however, should be performed from the etcd node restoring the data and additionally require the **etcdutl** binary to be present on the etcd node to unpack the downloaded snapshot into etcd's data directory.
+Restores, however, should be performed from the etcd node restoring the data.
+Unpacking the snapshot into etcd's data directory is also optionally supported, although it requires the **etcdutl** binary to be present on the etcd node to do the unpacking.

 The utility optionally supports encryption of the backups (and decryption during restores) using the official XChaCha20-Poly1305 encryption implementation from the golang crypto package.
 It takes a master key as an argument for the encryption/decryption and will generate an encryption key unique to each backup which it will encrypt with the master key.
 It is recommended to use a different master key to encrypt the backup of different etcd clusters.